Designs via Free Probability: Notions and notations

-where $o(1)$ denotes a vanishing number for $D\to \infty$.
 We have also defined the normalized expectation for $A\in \mathcal H$ \footnote{We are furthermore implicitly assuming that while we take the limit $D\to\infty$, $\langle A^n \rangle$ remains finite.
 This will indeed be the case for many choices of operators in a many-body physics setting, i.e. this is true if $\langle A\rangle$ is a few-body or a local operator.}